-City staff identified numerous text and map clarifications after using the Regional Plan for policy and development review this past year.
+City staff has identified text and map clarifications after using the Regional Plan for policy and development review the past few years.
 A task list of proposed amendments was developed and presented to Council in June 2015, and updated in January 2018.
 The document is available here.

 Amendments to Map 25: Road Network Illustration and the associated text were completed in December 2015.
 Amendments to Chapter III: How This Plan Works were completed in January 2017.
+Amendments to Maps 21, 22 and 25 in relation to the McMillan Mesa Natural Area were completed November 15, 2018.
 For more information on these projects, please visit the Completed Plan Amendments Page

 For more information about the proposed amendments or the upcoming Regional Plan annual report, please contact Sara Dechter, AICP Comprehensive Planning Manager at email@example.com.